 The Coke hat gets a starring role in Goldfinger on Bond villain Oddjob.
 It goes on to be sold at auction by Christie’s for £62,000 in 1998.

 Lock acquires Scott & Co.
-Hatters of Piccadilly after the 21 year lease is unexpectedly put on sale.
+Hatters of Piccadilly after their 21-year lease expires and they cannot afford the new terms offered.
 Scott’s hats and their customers move to their new home at 6 St. James’s Street.

 Frank Whitbourn, a descendent of James Lock, publishes Mr Lock of St. James’s Street, with illustrations from the acclaimed artist, Ronald Searle.